PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 16:26:40
+Last updated: 2024-04-02 16:27:43
-Random Quote: Nothing is softer or more flexible than water, yet nothing can resist it. - Laozi
+Random Quote: Life is a succession of moments.
+To live each one is to succeed. - Corita Kent